-The fuses are designed to blow before the entire wiring harness is damaged.
+The fuses are designed to blow, protecting the wiring harness from damage.

 To prevent system breakdowns and vehicle fire

 Failing to do so may cause damage, and possibly a fire or injury.

 Never use a fuse of a higher amperage rating than indicated, or use any other object in place of a fuse.